 Do residents have their own office space?

 Yes.
-Residents’ office is located on 5th floor in main hospital.
-They have their own desk, laptop computer, phone and pager.
+Residents’ office is located in the main pharmacy.
+They have their own desk, laptop computer, phone, and pager.

 What teaching opportunities are available?

 Residents will have many opportunities to precept APPE pharmacy students who come to RPCI for their clinical rotations, including a student lecture series.
 Residents will also have the opportunity to provide didactic lectures for pharmacy students at the State University of New York at Buffalo School of Pharmacy and at the D’Youville School of Pharmacy.
 There is also a teaching certificate class offered at the State University of New York at Buffalo in which residents can participate with other pharmacy residents in the Buffalo area.

 An informal BCOP review is conducted weekly.
 Residents are encouraged to attend the national BCOP review sponsored by the ACCP each year.